stuckyhm/prometheus-grafana-stack/README.md

 # prometheus-grafana-stack
 Not for production use.
-Only for testing.
+Only for testing and development.

 ## What's included?
 * [Prometheus](https://github.com/prometheus/prometheus) - collecting the metrics
 * [Grafana](https://github.com/grafana/grafana) - visualisation of the metrics